 Although New York City area ballparks have been romanticized over the decades, with its grand architecture and quirky dimensions, Richmond County Bank ballpark has arguably the most beautiful skyline view in the history of Big Apple baseball.
 Upon entering the ballpark, it will be impossible to miss the New York Harbor just beyond the outfield walls, combined with the downtown Manhattan skyline in the distance.
 Throughout the game, your eyes will wander towards Manhattan and its ever-changing views, depending on the time of day, or maybe you'll catch a glimpse of the massive cargo ships making their way across the harbor.
 If you're fortunate enough to see a home run, chances are that baseball will become a splash hit.

 If you're looking to experience additional views, I would recommend seating along the third base line, where you'll get a chance to see the Staten Island Ferry depart every 30 minutes.
-In the distance, you will be able to spot the Verrazano Narrows Bridge, linking New Jersey to New York.
+In the distance, you will be able to spot the Verrazano Narrows Bridge, linking Staten Island and Brooklyn.
 For many baseball fans, it will be comparable to the experience of attending a game at places such as PNC Park in Pittsburgh or AT&T Park in San Francisco and one that you will not want to miss.

 RCB Park was built in 2001, so the facilities and amenities are in line with stadiums in the modern era.
 Its open concourse allows fans the chance to leave their seat during any part of the game without missing the action on the field.
 Because of its close proximity to the New York Harbor, the concourse only stretches from foul pole to foul pole.
 Likewise, there is no outfield seating or berm seating available here.
 The outfield wall dimensions are almost entirely symmetrical.